kellyjanderson/YTMGPT/README.md

 Once ChatGPT provides the list, it will be in a code block format, making it easy for you to copy and paste directly into the script:

-Just replace the sample IDs above with the actual IDs provided by ChatGPT.

 ## Requirements

 Before you dive in, make sure you've got: